 Our point is, the bin juggling game is over now unless 10 nanometer manufacturing hits a snag.
 (Intel has already sold over 200,000 units of the Ice Lake Xeon SP since they went into production in December 2020 and volumes are ramping.)
 You can rest assured that Intel is going to keep playing that system trump card, again and again and again.

 On the tech front, Intel doesn’t have to bin juggle any more.
 The company has new “Sunny Cove” cores that are delivering 20 percent improvements in instructions per clock (IPC), a gauge of raw integer performance, over the cores used in Skylake and Cascade Lake processors; the slightly tweaked core used in the 14 nanometer “Cooper Lake” Xeon SP processors, which debuted last June, are essentially the same cores but sporting the Bfloat16 data format for vector processing created by Google and, importantly, also used by Facebook for their machine learning algorithms.
-The Cooper Lake Xeon SPs are restricted to machines with four or eight sockets, and the Ice Lake Xeon SPs are restricted to machines with one or two sockets, and that is an important distinction compared to the prior Skylake and Cascade Lake generations.
+The Cooper Lake Xeon SPs are restricted to machines with four or eight sockets and have six UPI links running at 10.4 GT/sec.
+The Ice Lake Xeon SPs are restricted to machines with one or two sockets, and that is an important distinction compared to the prior Skylake and Cascade Lake generations.
 Intel’s delays with 10 nanometer manufacturing messed up its product SKUs and roadmaps, and we presume that when the “Sapphire Rapids” Xeon SPs launch sometime in 2022 with a tweaked SuperFIN variant of the 10 nanometer process, we will return to one chip generation spanning all socket configurations, as has been the case for several years now.

 Like IBM with Power10 and to a certain extent with AMD’s “Zen 3” cores in the Milan Epyc 7003s, Intel has to go back to the whiteboard on the cores, which it has done from time to time in its history, to either drive energy efficiency or performance or both.
 The IPC jump is, at 20 percent more oomph per clock cycle than the Skylake/Cascade Lake/Cooper Lake core, a pretty big jump for Intel.
 In fact, it is the biggest one that we have seen in recent years: